Jonny Lang: Biography

 Jonny Lang was born Jon Gordon Langseth Jr. in Fargo, North Dakota and is of Norwegian descent.
 He started playing the guitar for his friends at age 12.
 He played a wide variety of music.
 He also performed a rendition of Jimi Hendrix's version of the National Anthem.
 Soon after his father took him to see the Bad Medicine Blues Band, one of the few blues bands in Fargo, Lang started taking guitar lessons from Ted Larsen, the band's guitar player.
 Several months after Lang began, he joined the band, which was then renamed Kid Jonny Lang & The Big Bang.
 Two years later, A&M Records, who had signed Janet Jackson and Soundgarden, was invited to come to see him at a live performance at Bunkers Bar in Minneapolis, and he was signed to the label in 1996, becoming the latest in a trend of young blues guitarists that then included Kenny Wayne Shepherd and Derek Trucks.

 The band moved to Minneapolis, Minnesota, and independently released the album Smokin when Lang was 14.
 He released Lie to Me on January 28, 1997 and its title track would go on to become his most successful.
 The next album, Wander this World, was released on October 20, 1998, and earned a Grammy nomination.
 This was followed by the more soulful Long Time Coming on October 14, 2003.
 Lang also made a cover of Edgar Winter's "Dying to Live".
 Lang's 2006 album, the gospel-influenced Turn Around, won him his first Grammy Award.

 In his earliest performing years, Lang always performed barefoot on stage because "it feels good" and once in tribute to Luther Allison, a friend who had recently died.
-He has since given up that practice, after several near-accidents and electric shocks.

 Lang made a cameo appearance in the 1998 film Blues Brothers 2000, as a janitor.
-In 1999, he was selected by the newly elected Minnesota Governor Jesse Ventura.
-Later that year, he was invited to play at the White House for President Bill Clinton and the first lady, Hillary Clinton.
-In 2004, Eric Clapton asked Lang to play at the Crossroads Guitar Festival to raise money for the Crossroads Centre Antigua.
-In more than ten years on the road, Lang has toured with many notable artists such as the Rolling Stones, Buddy Guy, Beth Hart, Aerosmith, B.B.
-King, Blues Traveler, Jeff Beck and Sting.
+In 1999, he was invited to play at the White House for President Bill Clinton and the first lady, Hillary Clinton.

-Lang also appears regularly as a part of the Experience Hendrix Tour, along with many other well-known guitarists to pay tribute to the deceased guitar legend.

 On September 17, 2013, Lang released his first studio album in seven years, Fight for My Soul.

-Signs was released on September 1, 2017 in Europe, and on September 8, in North America.
+Signs was released in September 2017.